vijayrajpanchall/matic-docs/docs/maintain/validate/run-validator-ansible.md

 :::note

-If your heimdall version is after v.0.3.0 then the logs of heimdalld-rest-server and heimdalld-bridge are in the heimdalld service logs as these three were combined into one service from v.0.3.0.
+If your Heimdall version is after v.0.3.0 then the logs of heimdalld-rest-server and heimdalld-bridge are in the heimdalld service logs as these three were combined into one service from v.0.3.0.

 :::